codeforrva/eligibility-screener/README.md

 We invite users all across the nation to participate in a challenge to build a food stamps eligibility pre-screeners for a target population.
 We also encourage meaningful collaboration with non-technical experts in the field engaged in food policy and advocacy.

-Here is a codebase of an SMS pre-screener!
+Here is a codebase of an SMS pre-screener.
+Fork this codebase, update it for your target population and then push your branch back up to GitHub!